-is 24 years of age or older, a veteran, married, b. or has at least one dependent child.

-- does not meet any of the above criteria.
-A two part c. income eligibility test applies; both parts of this test must be true in order for the individual to be eligible for admission to Section 8: - The student household must be individually income eligible as verified by all i. household income, and - ii.
-The parents of each student must be income eligible as verified by household income of the parents, jointly and/or individually. - 5.
-Qualifying student (head or co head) is a parent with primary custody of at least one child under the age of 18. - 6.
-Family meets all eligibility criteria for admission to the Voucher Program. - Β. Term of Voucher - The Voucher issued pursuant to this preference will remain valid after the family successfully 1. completes the Scholar House Program for as long as the family remains in good standing with the Voucher Program and income eligible. - 2.
-The Voucher issued pursuant to this preference will become void and housing assistance payments will stop if any of the following occur: - a.
-The family fails to comply with the participation criteria of the Scholar House Program as outlined in the Handbook for Participants, or - b.
+Appen dix II b holar House Preference.
+By claiming this preference, I certify that I understand and agree to abide as of the preference as outlined below.
+A. Eligibili 1.
+2. 3.
+4. a is □24 years of age or older, □a veteran, □married, or □has at least one dependent child. b is □24 years of age or older, □a veteran, □ married, or □has at least one dependent child. c does not meet any of the above criteria.
+A two part income eligibility test applies; both parts of this test must be true in order for the individual to be eligible for admission to Section 8: i.
+The student household must be individually income eligible as verified by all household income, and ii.
+The parents of each student must be income eligible as verified by household income of the parents, jointly and/or individually.
+5. Qualifying student (head or co head) is a parent with primary custody of at least one child under the age of 18.
+6. Family meets all eligibility criteria for admission to the Voucher Program.
+B. Term o 1. f Voucher The Voucher issued pursuant to this preference will remain valid after the family successfully completes the Scholar House Program for as long as the family remains in good standing with the Voucher Program and income eligible.
+2. The Voucher issued pursuant to this preference will become void and housing assistance payments will stop if any of the following occur: a.
+The family fails to comply with the participation criteria of the Scholar House Program as outlined in the Handbook for Participants , or b.
 The family is non-compliant with Voucher Program policies and/or HUD regulations.